xriss/gamecake/nginx/lua/README.markdown

 The ability to require these packages was introduced in the `v0.2.1rc19` release.

-Network I/O operations in user code should only be done through the Lua API calls as the Nginx event loop may be blocked and performance may drop off dramatically otherwise.
-Minor disk file operations may be done via Lua's standard `io` and `file` libraries but these should be avoided wherever possible as these also block the Nginx process.
-Delegating all network and disk I/O operations to Nginx subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.catpure) method and similar) is strongly recommended for maximum performance.
+Network I/O operations in user code should only be done through the Nginx Lua API calls as the Nginx event loop may be blocked and performance drop off dramatically otherwise.
+Disk operations with relatively small amount of data can be done using the standard Lua `io` library but huge file reading and writing should be avoided wherever possible as they may block the Nginx process significantly.
+Delegating all network and disk I/O operations to Nginx's subrequests (via the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) method and similar) is strongly recommended for maximum performance.

 ngx.arg
 -------
 **syntax:** *val = ngx.arg[index]*

-**context:** *set_by_lua**
+**context:** *set_by_lua*, body_filter_by_lua**

-Index the input arguments to the [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) and [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file) directives:
+When this is used in the context of the [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) or [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file) directives, this table is read-only and holds the input arguments to the config directives:

     value = ngx.arg[n]